Siddanagowda/PyTorch/README.md

 5. **PyTorch_NLP.ipynb**
    This notebook introduces natural language processing (NLP) tasks using PyTorch.
 It covers tokenization, embeddings, and building RNNs or transformers for text data.

-6. **PyTorch_TimeSeries.ipynb**
+6. **PyTorch_TransferLearning.ipynb**
-   This notebook demonstrates how to work with time series data using PyTorch.
-It includes examples of building and training models like RNNs, LSTMs, and GRUs for sequential data.
+   This notebook demonstrates how to apply transfer learning techniques using PyTorch.
+It includes examples of using pre-trained models and fine-tuning them for specific tasks.

 7. **PyTorch_Advanced_Topics.ipynb**
    This notebook explores advanced PyTorch topics, such as custom datasets, distributed training, and mixed precision training.